Ebola Strikes DRC

-Conditions in the Democratic Republic of the Congo (DRC) are worsening at an alarming rate.
-Severe hunger is now affecting a staggering 7.7 million people, and an Ebola outbreak—now spreading— is creating new challenges by the day.
+Conditions in the Democratic Republic of the Congo (DRC) are grave.
+Severe hunger is now affecting a staggering 7.7 million people, and an Ebola outbreak has created new challenges by the day.

-As of May 17th, the outbreak has killed 23 people so far and more than 40 possible cases have been reported.
+As of June 3, the outbreak has killed 25 people so far and more than 37 cases have been confirmed.
 BBC reports that Health Minister Oly Ilunga Kalenga has confirmed a case in the urban area of Mbandaka, which means the disease has spread from the countryside to the city.

-WFP, which operates the United Nations Humanitarian Air Service, is working with the World Health Organization (WHO) to fly supplies and personnel by helicopter six times a week to areas affected by Ebola.
-This includes five tons of cargo, including tents, protection items, and mobile health laboratories to help stop the spread as well as 160 passengers.
+WFP, which operates the United Nations Humanitarian Air Service, is working with the World Health Organization (WHO) to fly supplies and personnel by helicopter to areas affected by Ebola.
+This includes cargo, tents, protection items, and mobile health laboratories to help stop the spread.